robofar/LV-Mapping/NOTE.md

 3. Prepare the KITTI dataset, KITTI-360 dataset and Nuscenes dataset.
 You may directly contact Yue to get the dataset in the required structure.

+4. Add the `-s` flag to saved the resulting GS map in `.ply` format for offline inspection and evaluation

 ### Visualization

 you can visualize the neural gaussians as point cloud in the visualizer by pressing `P`.
 For the other instructions for visualizer, please refer to the readme file